 Note: whenever I say 1/4'', I am actually stitching a scant 1/4''.
 That is just my preference.
 I would rather sew seams that are a tad smaller and then trim some away when I square my blocks than have my blocks end up too small.

-Press your HST units and cut away those little triangle 'ears' at the corners.
+Press your half square triangle units and cut away those little triangle 'ears' at the corners.